-The SRS airbag warning light system monitors the airbag sensor assembly, inflators, warning light, interconnecting wiring and power sources.
+The SRS airbag warning light system monitors the front airbag sensors, center airbag sensor assembly, inflators, warning light, interconnecting wiring and power sources.

 The SRS airbag system is designed to activate in response to a severe frontal impact within the shaded area between the arrows in the illustration.